 A sailboat autopilot is a thirsty beast, drinking your battery juice as if its life depended on it - which of course it does.
 So is it best to forego one of these and hand steer all day, for mile after mile, hour after hour?
 I don't think so...

 So, providing your boat's batteries can keep up with its electrical appetite, an autopilot deserves a place on any sailboat, large or small.

 Whilst larger boats will need a powerful inboard type working directly on the primary steering mechanism, one of the cockpit models will suit the smaller boats.

 There are two cockpit versions of autopilots - one for wheel-steered boats and another for tillers.

 All types rely on fluxgate compasses keep them on the straight and narrow.

-Autopilots for tiller steered vessels are the simplest form of sailboat autopilot, in which an electric motor is connected via a transmission mechanism directly to a push rod.
+Autopilots for tiller steered vessels - or 'tillerpilots' as they are widely known - are the simplest form of sailboat autopilot, in which an electric motor is connected via a transmission mechanism directly to a push rod.
 The push rod extends or retracts to move the tiller.

 Small tiller-pilots, suitable for boats up to around 4,500kg displacement, consist of a single module which includes the compass, the control unit, the motor and push rod.

 In larger models, suitable for boats up to around 7,500kg displacement, the control unit and compass are separate modules.
 All tiller autopilots tend to be a little noisy - rather like the distant yapping of a small dog.

 Autopilots for wheel steered vessels are very similar to the tiller version, except that course corrections are applied to the wheel by a belt, rather than a pushrod.